 What Is Database Security

-Many organizations today overlook database security, they forget that the utmost aim of any attacker on any organization is to have access to their databases that store important and sensitive information and steal those vital data.
+Many organizations today overlook database security, and they forget that the utmost aim of any attacker in any organization is to have access to their databases that store important and sensitive information and steal that vital data.

 Standard database security contains different security controls, tools, and measures that are designed to protect the Database Management System (DBMS).
 The aim is to protect the confidentiality, integrity, and availability of corporate information.